nostrdesignguide/nostrdesignguide.github.io/docs/how-to/relays.md

 In this section we will look at the pros and cons of various approaches and reflect on ways to improve the overall UX while maintaining a high degree of decentralization.

 ## Should relays share the spotlight?
 Should we show relays prominently to users?
 Should they be tucked away into settings?
-Do we inform people which realy each note came from?
+Do we inform people which relay each note came from?
 Should relays be topic-specific or serve a variety of purposes?
 Is it ok to trust a few large relays as a starting point or does it create risk of centralization and abuse?

 These questions and many others are at the core of relay discovery and usage - which underpins the entire protocol.
 Depending on how you answer each question, the UX may differ greatly.